JiyunChen/Prediction-for-the-baby-lower-weight-/README.md

-# Prediction-for-the-baby-lower-weight-
+# Prediction for "The Baby Lower Weight"
-This program is to carry out the target that predicting the phenomenon of the "lower baby weight"
+This program is to carry out the target that predicting the phenomenon of "The Baby Lower Weight"